 Boone County has provided men and women for every branch of the armed services in the United States.
 Our faithful sons and daughters have also paid with the ultimate sacrifice on every battle front that has faced our nation.
 Veteran Affairs

-The next Boone County Commissioners Meeting is scheduled for Tuesday January 2nd at 9am in the Boone County Annex's Connie Lamar Room
+The next Boone County Commissioners Meeting is scheduled for Monday February 12th at 9am in the Boone County Annex's Connie Lamar Room.
+This is an executvie session and is not open to the public.